-3. Overview of simulation results for various surfaces in STEP-EC-HD
+3. Overview of simulation results

-We begin by finding the dominant linearly unstable modes at an initial ballooning angle of $\theta_0 = 0$, i.e. those modes centred on the outboard midplane.
-For now, we focus our attention on STEP-EC-HD, with the results for STEP-EB-HD reported in section 7.
-The linear simulations presented here are carried out with the gyrokinetic code GS2 [28] (commit 675f0870).
-Later (in section 7) we will verify the fidelity by comparing the main results obtained with GS2 against CGYRO [29] (commit 399deb4c) and GENE [30] (commit de99981) in a detailed three-code benchmark section 7.
-Table 3 indicates grid parameters used in each code (see highlighted columns for GS2) for calculations that include ($f_B = 1$) or neglect ($f_B = 0$) the compressional magnetic perturbation δB{\parallel} .
-We find that
+We begin by finding the dominant linearly unstable modes at an initial ballooning angle of $\theta_0 = 0$, i.e., those modes centered on the outboard midplane.
+For now, we focus our attention on STEP-EC-HD, with the results for STEP-EB-HD reported in §7.
+The linear simulations presented here are carried out with the gyrokinetic code GS2 [27] (commit 675f0870).
+Later (in §7) we will verify the fidelity by comparing the main results obtained with GS2 against CGYRO [28] (commit 399deb4c) and GENE [29] (commit de99981) in a detailed three-code benchmark §7.
+Table 3 indicates grid parameters used in each code (see highlighted columns for GS2) for calculations that include (FP) or neglect (NBP) the compressional magnetic perturbation δB{\parallel} .
+We find that neglecting δB{\parallel} is sufficient to suppress the dominant instability in our simulations, see §6.
+Otherwise, the physics included in NBP is the same as that in FP simulations, evolving three kinetic species (electrons, deuterium and tritium).
+The linearized Fokker-Planck collision model of [30] is used to model collisions in the system.
+In this Section, we will report primarily on simulations of the dominant instability (using parameters in the FP column), and a thorough discussion of simulations of the subdominant instability